 The last year has been a tumultuous and heart-wrenching time for many of us.
 Between COVID-19, pivoting abruptly to working remotely and the ongoing racial injustice crisis, we have faced a seemingly endless procession of inclusion challenges.

-For those of us committed to equity, diversity and inclusion (EDI) and to cultivating inclusive workplaces, it has been particularly difficult, and on a personal note, I have struggled — both as a woman of color and as an inclusion professional — to reconcile the complicated range of feelings I’ve experienced during this time.
+For those of us committed to diversity, equity and inclusion (DEI) and to cultivating inclusive workplaces, it has been particularly difficult, and on a personal note, I have struggled — both as a woman of color and as an inclusion professional — to reconcile the complicated range of feelings I’ve experienced during this time.

 So when I recently received an inquiry asking, “As someone who is dedicated to being inclusive, what can I do going forward into the New Year?”
 I decided to share my thoughts on how we can keep the momentum going on addressing the inclusion challenges of the past year.